flame/blis/docs/FAQ.md

   * [Who do I contact if I have a question about the AMD version of BLIS?](FAQ.md#who-do-i-contact-if-i-have-a-question-about-the-amd-version-of-blis)
   * [Where did you get the photo for the BLIS logo / mascot?](FAQ.md#where-did-you-get-the-photo-for-the-blis-logo--mascot)

-### What is the difference between this version of BLIS and the one that AMD maintains?

 ### Why did you create BLIS?

 Initially, BLIS was conceived as simply "BLAS with a more flexible interface".
 The original BLIS was written as a wrapper layer around BLAS that allowed generalized matrix storage (i.e., separate row and column strides).
 We also took the opportunity to implement some complex domain features that were missing from the BLAS (mostly related to conjugating input operands).
 This "proto-BLIS" was deployed in [libflame](http://shpc.ices.utexas.edu/libFLAME.html) to facilitate cleaner implementations of some LAPACK-level operations.